Vieille Bourse: 1651: Stock Exchange

 In 1651 the City of Lille obtained from Philip IV of Spain the authorization to build "a bourse for the use of merchants that will be surrounded and encloses 24 houses".

 The city sold the 24 slops of land around the market square to traders, and supported the construction of the galleries, paving the inner courtyard, and the four entryways.

 The building was constructed between 1652 and 1653 under the direction of Julien Destrée, in order to offer to the merchants a majestic monument comparable to that of Antwerp.

 The architecture is typical Flemish Renaissance of the 17th century.

 A statue of Mercury – god of commerce, and emblem of the Lille Stock Exchange – crowns the top of the campanile.

 1861: The year of the opening of a stock exchange

 The Lille Stock Exchange opened in 1861 in the building.
 It was not a very liquid exchange: only 3.4% of the capital changed hands each year.

 1921: The inauguration of the new Stock Exchange

-In 1921, the new stock change building (the Chamber of Commerce) opened, and the Vielle Bourse was vacated.
+In 1921, the new stock change building (the Chamber of Commerce) opened, and the Vieille Bourse was vacated.
 It was classified as a historical monument the same year, and renamed to Vieille Bourse (Old Stock Exchange).